basysKom/RiveQtQuickPlugin/README.md

 make
 ```

-For more info on take a look at [BUILDING.md](https://github.com/madoodia/RiveQtQuickPlugin/blob/main/BUILDING.md).
+For more info, take a look at [BUILDING.md](https://github.com/madoodia/RiveQtQuickPlugin/blob/main/BUILDING.md).

 ## Usage